ZXG818/KaiyangIQS/README.md

 # Improved quasi-static method solver based on OpenFOAM - KaiyangIQS.

 This is a neutron space-time kinetics solver with improved quasi-static method based on OpenFOAM.
+This solver is named as KaiyangIQS, which will be a toolkit of Kaiyang Code (北斗第六 - 开阳).
 The algorithm, numerical methods, and validated cases can be referred from: *Development of a neutron space-time kinetics solver with improved quasi-static method based on OpenFOAM, Nuclear Engineering and Design (under review)*

 ## Authors' infomation
 Tutor: Prof. Dalin Zhang (张大林), Xi'an Jiaotong University, China, <dlzhang@mail.xjtu.edu.cn>, personal page: <https://gr.xjtu.edu.cn/en/web/dlzhang>